ss1611/CS220-AU-portfolio-1/index.md

 # Current Sociological project: the ideologically manipulative role of the media.

-Upon achieving an A* at A Level Sociology, which was the subject I most thoroughly enjoyed, I decided to study it further.
+Upon achieving an A* at A Level Sociology, which was the subject I most thoroughly enjoyed, I decided to study it further, justifying my current status as a University of Essex student.
 The inequalities that A Level Sociology highlighted to me steered me towards studying how inequalities are perpetuated today.
 Thus, in my SC106 'Media, Culture and Society' class, when I was given the chance to study and write about the ideological role of the media, I took the opportunity.

 My essay aims to explore how the media - debatably the most contemporary and relevant institution that has penetrated into our social realms in digital society - shapes our perceptions of normality through stereotyping and underrepresentation.
 Through ideology that is ultimately controlled and moulded by the ruling-class elite within society, our perceptions of race, gender, age and ethnicity are manipulated in an attempt to uphold the existing (disgustingly unequal!) social order.